mattCoretex/uvic_autologin/README.md

 ***A web crawler that downloads all course handouts on CourseSpaces.***

+***PROBLEMs:
-***PROBLEM: Might not be able to download all types of files yet (.pdf is OK so far)
+  a) Might not be able to download all types of files yet (.pdf is OK so far).
+  b) Might skip some course or handouts.

 Put each handouts into a folder of its course name.
 <br>